1dv032/syllabus/lectures/part_2/01_docker_I/slides.md

 --
 ## What is docker?
 * Docker provides tooling and a platform to manage containers
-* started in France as an internal project within dotCloud, a platform-as-a-service company
+* Started in France as an internal project within dotCloud, a platform-as-a-service company
-* the world’s leading software container platform
+* The world’s leading software container platform
 * Focus on minimize the gap from development to deployment
   * Developing, shipping and running
   * Simpler tools, management, scaling and so on